-Justice Leondra R. Kruger of the California Supreme Court will be a “virtual visitor” to Duke Law this month as part of the Bolch Judicial Institute’s Distinguished Judge in Residence program.
+Justice Leondra R. Kruger of the California Supreme Court will be a “virtual visitor” to Duke Law in fall 2020 as part of the Bolch Judicial Institute’s Distinguished Judge in Residence program.
 As part of her residency, she will participate in a session of Professor Darrell Miller’s readings course on State Constitutionalism and Localism; join a “coffee hour” on September 25, 2020, hosted by the Black Law Students Association and the Women’s Law Student Association; and join Professor David F. Levi, director of the Bolch Judicial Institute, for a lunch hour discussion about her career and time on the bench.
 (The lunch hour program is open to the Duke community and will be held via Zoom Sept.
-29 from 12:30 to 1:30 p.m.; see the calendar for details.)
+29 from 12:30 to 1:30 p.m.)

 “We are so pleased to welcome Justice Kruger to Duke Law,” said David F. Levi, director of the Bolch Judicial Institute.
 “She is an accomplished judge with a remarkable record of service and leadership.
 Even though her visit will be confined to the virtual realm, our students will benefit greatly from this opportunity to interact with her.”